johnsug/RxScripts/readme.md

 ### If things aren't working, try:
 1. git status (checks if your files are tagged)
 2. git add -A (to tag all files)
+3. git commit -m "write commit message here"
-3. git push -u origin master
+4. git push -u origin master